 Tuesday, May 26, 2020

 The entire potato, inside & out is valuable & beneficial for your health, believe it or not!
 This plant draws some of the highest concentration of macro & trace minerals from the earth.
 Potatoes are also high in potassium, rich in Vit.
 B6, copper, Vit.
 C, manganese, phosphorus, niacin & pantothenic acid.
-They are also excellent sources of amino acids, especially lysine in its bio active form.
-Lysine is a powerful weapon against cancers, liver disease, inflammation & viruses such as Epstein-Barr & shingles which are behind rheumatoid arthritis, joint pain, autoimmune disease & more.
+They are also excellent sources of amino acids, that specifically inhibit viral growth.
+They also contain lysine in its bio active form.
+Lysine is a powerful weapon against cancers, inflammation & viruses such as Epstein-Barr & shingles which are behind rheumatoid arthritis, joint pain, autoimmune disease & more.

 Potatoes can be your allies if you are looking to fight chronic illness, fend off liver disease, strengthen your kidneys, soothe your nerves & digestive tract, reverse Chron's, colitis, IBS or peptic ulcers.

 They are a great natural source of soluble & insoluble fiber.
 They contain a variety of phytonutrients that have an antioxidant activity.
 Other health improving compounds include carotenoids, flavonoids & caffeic acids.
 They also have been known to lower blood pressure.

 So see, there's tons of reasons to eat these lovely little dudes LOL.
 The potatoes themselves are very healthy, it's what we put on them that can be bad for us....oh no!!!!

 Rose hips contain beta carotene, manganese, Vit.
 K & E, flavanoids, B complex, iron, calcium, selenium, Mg, sulfur, zinc, polyphenol compounds, lycopene & loaded with antioxidants.
 That's a whole lot of goodness, huh???